OVHSRobotics4619/broken-code-thing/docs/START.md

 the [`deploy`](../src/main/deploy) directory.
 You can also create the Configuration objects manually and instantiate your Swerve Drive that way.

-## How to create a SwerveDrive using JSON.
+## How to create a SwerveDrive using JSON

 This example program creates
 the [`SwerveDrive`](../src/main/java/frc/robot/subsystems/swervedrive/swervelib/SwerveDrive.java)